 Puppies are far less risk but still a risk and when brought in you should PCR test them to be sure they are clean.
 One PCR test and puppy from a known source will make me comfortable with the addition to my kennel.

 Breeding females coming into the kennel should be Brucellosis negative on PCR within 30 days of the breeding and arrive with the test results or don’t breed!
-The risk has made most of us refuse breeding other people’s females but if you insist on testing it can be done safely.
+It is always best to breed AI from your male with no contact with outside female to decrease risk.
+The risk has made most of us refuse breeding other people’s females, but if you insist on testing negative for Brucellosis and using AI, it can be done safely.

 There is no treatment to eliminate Brucella canis and elimination is difficult once it is introduced to your kennel.
 The new PCR test for all new additions to your kennel will help you in maintaining a Brucellosis free kennel!